lbryio/lbry.tech/documents/resources/p2p-seeding.md

 ### Setting up storage space control

-By default, content blobs are kept indefinitely as long as the files are still in your SDK.
+By default, content blobs are kept as long as the files are still in your file list.
 If you wish to allocate a space limit for content blobs and let the SDK decide what to delete, set `blob_storage_limit` to a value in megabytes.

 This won't delete your downloads from the file list.
 Instead, it deletes content blobs associated with older files as space for newer blobs is requested.